What Is Distracted Driving?

 Ontario has pretty clear laws regarding distracted driving.
 If you want to know how you can avoid any tickets or fines, here is a list of activities that are considered ‘distractions’ to drivers in Ontario while they are behind the wheel:

-• Using a smartphone to call someone, write a message, check a maps app, or adjust their music playlist — it is illegal just to be holding a phone while driving
+- Using a phone while driving, including texting while driving, calling someone, checking a maps app, or adjusting your music playlist — it is illegal just to be holding a phone while driving

-• Viewing display screens unrelated to driving, such as watching a video
+- Viewing display screens unrelated to driving, such as watching a video - you can view your GPS screen as long as it is secured or built-in to your dashboard

-It is worth noting that in Ontario you are considered to be a distracted driver and can be penalized even if you are stopped at a red light.
+It is worth noting that in Ontario you can be penalized for distracted driving even if you are stopped at a red light.
 You need to pull over and park in a safe area to perform any of the above activities to be considered safe.
-However, stopping on the shoulder of a 400-series highway in Ontario is prohibited and subject to a separate fine unless it is an emergency (vehicle breakdown, accident, health emergency, etc.).
+However, note that stopping on the shoulder of a 400-series highway in Ontario is prohibited and subject to a separate fine unless it is an emergency (vehicle breakdown, accident, health emergency, etc.).

 What are considered exceptions to distracted driving activities?

-While there is a general prescription for performing actions that take your focus off the road, especially when it comes to using a technological device, there are some exceptions to the laws that are allowed:
+While Ontario distracted driving laws generally prohibit activities that take your focus off the road, especially when it comes to using a technological device, there are a few exceptions under special circumstances:

 In general, you can use any sort of technological device in your vehicle without being considered distracted as long as it is hands-free.
 If you have to hold it in your hands or use your hands to operate it, it is considered a distraction.